 Karaoke Files

-This is important: it tells Karaoke Mugen where are the files to use and some other informations to generate its database.
+This is important: it tells Karaoke Mugen where the files to use are and some other information to generate its database.

-Examples of metadata about your karaoke: the singer’s name, the songwriter’s one, the studio that made the video, the creation date or the language used to sing.
+Examples of metadata for your song: the singer’s name, the songwriter’s name, the studio that made the video, the creation date and the language used in the song.

-Here, we will see how to create or modify the file via a graphical user interface.
+Here, you will see how to create or modify the file via a graphical user interface.

 User interface access

 • The karaoke management user interface is in Karaoke Mugen.
-Run the software and on the home screen, click on the button SYSTEM PANEL (you can also access it via the go to > system panel menu)
+Run the software and on the home screen, click on the button SYSTEM PANEL (you can also access it via > Go to > System panel)

 ass ass

-• Once in the system tab, go to the Karaokes emnu then “New” to access the .kara.json creation form.
+• Once in the system tab, go to the Songs menu then “New” to access the .kara.json creation form.

 ass ass